MobuchiElly/online_store/README.md

-Online shopping applicarion
+Online shopping application

-Static web application built with Nextjs, React, javascript, Tailwind css and React icons.

-This project aims to achieve the designers figma design bringing to life the user interface and proper routing across pages.
-The functionalities in the application are to be implemented over time.
-Presently this online application aims to meet all requirements stipulated in the guide.

-BuchiDev
+This is an online shopping mall built with MongoDb, Express, Node js and React(NextJS Framework)

+The complete product display, authentication and shopping experience.